Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 Our Java program allows you to obfuscate a Java file by removing newlines/whitespaces, removes comments, and name mangles.

-Removing newlines will make the code way less readable, removing comments removes the insight of the code, and name mangling removes the context of each function and the general code.
+Removing newlines will make the code way less readable, removing comments removes the insight of the code, and changing variable names removes the context of each function and the general code.

 <!-- ## Our Tool: